 With the name ‘Jake & Nayns’ chosen, we developed unique packaging designs to reinforce the provenance of the product.
 A see-through window in the wrapper tempts the buyer with a glimpse of the authenticity of the food.
 Since its relaunch, the new designs are responsible for a 15-20% increase in sales.

-To integrate the measures, we focused social media on the human dimension of the brand as well as the product being honest and authentic.
-We’ve adapted this strategy as the brand continues to evolve.
+We focused the social media on the human dimension of the brand as well as the product being honest and authentic.
+We’ve adapted this strategy as the brand continued to evolve.

 Earlier this year the products were listed in Sainsburys and Nisa and more recently in Spar, Budgens and Londis stores across the UK.